nextflow-io/nextflow/docs/aws.md

 ## Advanced configuration

-Read {ref}`AWS Batch configuration<config-aws-batch>` section to learn more about advanced Batch configuration options.
+Read the {ref}`AWS configuration<config-aws>` section to learn more about advanced configuration options.